UK considers using Brexit ‘freedom’ to allow pesticides banned in EU on food

 Show all 50

-Greenpeace UK's policy director Dr Doug Parr, described the practice of exporting chemicals banned in the UK to be used overseas on food to be imported back to Britain as a "toxic boomerang".
+Greenpeace UK’s policy director Dr Doug Parr described the practice of exporting chemicals banned in the UK to be used overseas on food to be imported back to Britain as a “toxic boomerang”.

 “Our European neighbours have realised that flogging abroad harmful pesticides that are banned at home doesn’t make sense,” he told The Independent.